checkout-page/checkoutpage-api-sdk/examples/js/README.md

 # JavaScript SDK Examples

-This directory contains example code demonstrating how to use the CheckoutPage JavaScript SDK.
+This directory contains example code demonstrating how to use the Checkout Page JavaScript SDK.

 ## Prerequisites

 1. Install the SDK:

 ```bash
 npm install @checkoutpage/sdk
 # or